nbrest/java.cmd.kamehouse/README.md

 ******
 # Notes:

-This is a base project to use for **stand alone** applications with **maven profiles**, **spring** and **hibernate** that don't run inside an application server.
+This is a base project to use for **stand alone JAVA** applications with **maven profiles**, **spring** and **hibernate** that don't run inside an application server.
 It generates a zip file with the jars, configuration files and execution scripts that can installed and executed from any location.

 *********************
 # Execution in eclipse: